NamyongPark/DBTF/README.md

 #### IMPORTANT!
 - Before you use it, please check that the script files are executable.
-If not, you may manually modify the permission of scripts or you may type "make install" to do the same work.
+If not, you may manually modify the permission of scripts or you may type `make install` to do the same work.
-- You may type "make demo" to try DBTF on a sample tensor.
+- You may type `make demo` to try DBTF on a sample tensor.
 - Apache Spark should be installed in your system.

 #### To run DBTF, you need to do the followings: